jk-oster/voice-to-text-extension/Privacy.md

 User data processed by the Voice to Text Extension may be shared with the following parties:

 - **OpenAI:** As the extension relies on OpenAI's Whisper for transcription services, user data may be shared with OpenAI in accordance with [their privacy policies](https://openai.com/enterprise-privacy).
+- **Other:** If the user decides to configure a custom transcription Endpoint which is compatible with the OpenAI transcription API then the data will be sent there and shared with whoever is running that endpoint.

 ## Access to Privacy Policy: